Projects #

 Cilantro was a Chrome extension to share pages via Avocado.
 Ann and I had been using the app for shared tasks lists, and after the removal of social features from Google Reader, we wanted to give it a shot for sharing of links too.
 This blog post has more details, and source code is available.

-Current status: While the extension is still in the Chrome Web Store, we stopped using the app sometime in 2013, and Avocado itself shut down in 2017.
+Current status: We stopped using the app sometime in 2013, Avocado itself shut down in 2017, and the Chrome Web Store took down the extension in 2023.

 Playback Rate